- ‘Really, Really Messed Up My Life’

 - Sodium Lauryl and sodium Laureth Sulfate

 - Sodium Lauryl and Soduim Laureth Sulfate are commonly referred to as “SLS” and are the chemicals used in body care products (facial cleansers, liquid soaps, shampoos, bubble baths, etc.) to create a lather.
-These chemicals are known to be skin irritants; the more concentrated the “SLS” the more irritation it will cause to your skin.
 Some SLS also contain low levels of 1,4-Dioxane which is a probable human carcinogen.
 The FDA encourages manufacturers to remove 1,4-dioxane, though it is not required by federal law.

 - Butylated Hydroxyanisole (BHA)